Top 5 Design Principles of Display Advertising

 Typography is another design element that can draw your attention to critical information, like the speech bubbles in a comic book.
 Many prominent designers suggest that typography is the most important thing to consider in a design.
 However, great visuals you come up with; if your audience can’t understand your message, they won’t click on your ad.

 The typeface is also influential.
 There are plenty of fonts that you can incorporate, but that doesn’t mean you should use a bunch of vague fonts in your display ads.

 Again you can form a hierarchy with different, complementary typefaces.
 Use unusual fonts for the essential information you want to convey.
 A more traditional font can be incorporated to add information.
-You can also use the bold typeface in places where you want the copy to stand out.
+You can also use the bold typeface where you want the copy to stand out.

 Have you heard of the KISS principle?
 It means ‘Keep it simple.’
 Though the phrase originates in product design, it can be applied in any context.
 Display ads are meant to be compact; you aren’t going to bring your whole company’s story in a 300×250 ad.
 So, you should definitely keep it simple.
 You have to convey your message clearly and quickly.

 For B2C ads, you would want to display your product.
-You can do this and while still keeping it minimalistic.
+You can do this while still keeping it minimalistic.
 The trick is to use a high-resolution image that doesn’t clutter your message or CTA.

 Customized images and graphics

-Never use images to just fill up space.
+Never use images to fill up space.
 Or because you think you need to have them in your display ad.
-You know how essential images are in marketing, and you have also heard that you are more likely to remember information that you see than hear.
+You know how essential images are in marketing, and you have also heard that you are more likely to remember information you see than hear.
 Why is this even the case?
 Images communicate valuable information in a moment.
 That’s why it’s so important in marketing.
 And why you shouldn’t use images for the sake of it.
 They have to serve a purpose.

 Good designs with smart targeting can make you cure widespread blindness towards banners.
 So, make sure you follow key design principles to come up with the best display ads possible.